How bonus depreciation can save your property management company money

 The best part?
 Tools may already be at your disposal if you’re using property management software for the rest of your operations.

-Buildium, for example, comes equipped with a whole suite of accounting tools that automate accounting and help you reconcile your books with pinpoint accuracy.
+Buildium, for example, comes equipped with a whole suite of accounting tools and tax prep features that automate accounting and help you reconcile your books with pinpoint accuracy.

-Because Buildium also helps you manage your business as a whole, accounting features connect seamlessly with rent payments, messaging, and reporting tools, saving you even more time.
+Buildium’s accounting features integrate with online rent payments and reporting within its all-in-one platform, which also includes built-in messaging tools, saving you even more time.
 This means you’ll be able to create and share reports in just a few clicks, using numbers you can trust.

 Read more on Accounting & Reporting